Pretty Woman has announced reopening plans with a new home in London’s West End.

 Following a forced hiatus due to the pandemic, it’s been announced the show will reopen in July at the Savoy Theatre.

 Performances will begin from 8 July with current bookings through to December 2021.
+The show will place to social distanced audiences until 19 July.

 A statement from the producers read: “Our London production of Pretty Woman: The Musical had just opened when the world changed and our cherished theatres were forced to close due to the pandemic.
 When we opened in the West End a year ago we had broken advance box-office records at the Piccadilly and were playing to sold out houses.